-Prostate cancer is the most common malignancy among men in Canada, with an estimated 23,300 men being diagnosed with the disease in 2020.
-It is further estimated in 2020 that 4,200 men will die from prostate cancer - accounting for 10% of all cancer-related deaths in Canadian men [1].
-The leading cause of death among metastatic prostate cancer patients is castration-resistant prostate cancer (CRPC).
+Prostate cancer is the most common malignancy among men in Canada, with an estimated 23 300 men diagnosed with the disease in 2020.
+It is further estimated in 2021 that 4500 men will die from prostate cancer, accounting for 10% of all cancer-related deaths in Canadian men.^{1,2} The leading cause of death among metastatic prostate cancer patients is castration-resistant prostate cancer (CRPC).

-Over the past ten years significant advances in managing patients with prostate cancer have been made, particularly due to the understanding of the androgen receptor axis as a major driver of prostate cancer physiology.
-Development of novel compounds targeting this axis have led to significant improvements in overall survival and prostate cancer specific outcomes.
+Over the past 10 years, significant advances in managing patients with prostate cancer have been made, particularly due to the understanding of the androgen receptor axis as a major driver of prostate cancer physiology.
+Development of novel compounds targeting this axis have led to significant improvements in overall survival and prostate cancerspecific outcomes.

-Abiraterone and enzalutamide have been extensively studied and approved as hormonal therapies for patients with castration-resistant and castration-sensitive disease [2].
-Oncologists and Urologists have gained considerable experience utilizing these therapies in clinical practice safely and efficiently in the outpatient setting [3].
+Abiraterone and enzalutamide have been extensively studied and approved as hormonal therapies for patients with castration-resistant and castration-sensitive disease.3 Oncologists and urologists have gained considerable experience using these therapies in clinical practice safely and efficiently in the outpatient setting.4

-Adverse events (AEs) associated with these medications have been thoroughly described [4][5].
-Common AEs associated with abiraterone include hypertension, elevated serum liver enzymes, fluid retention and hypokalemia.
-In addition, enzalutamide also can cause fatigue, hypertension and (in rare cases) seizure activity.
-Drug-specific monographs as well as treatment guidelines recommend monthly evaluation for AEs associated with abiraterone.
-Periodic blood pressure monitoring is also recommended for enzalutamide users [6].
-Our institutional practice for patients taking either abiraterone or enzalutamide is in-person monthly visits to monitor for AEs as well as disease progression.
+Adverse events (AEs) associated with these medications have been thoroughly described.^{5,6} Common AEs associated with abiraterone include hypertension, elevated serum liver enzymes, fluid retention, and hypokalemia.
+In addition, enzalutamide also can cause fatigue, hypertension, and (in rare cases) seizure activity.
+Drug-specific monographs, as well as treatment guidelines recommend monthly evaluation for AEs associated with abiraterone.
+Periodic blood pressure monitoring is also recommended for enzalutamide users.7 Our institutional practice for patients taking either abiraterone or enzalutamide is in-person monthly visits to monitor for AEs, as well as disease progression.

-In light of the COVID-19 era, reducing in-person visits via remote monitoring is desirable, in order to reduce patient and healthcare provider exposure.
-The purpose of this study is to investigate the real-world time trends of drug specific AEs, and to utilize these data to inform recommendations regarding remote monitoring of advanced prostate cancer patients undergoing treatment with abiraterone or enzalutamide.
+In light of COVID-19, reducing in-person visits via remote monitoring is desirable in order to reduce patient and healthcare provider exposure.
+The purpose of this study is to investigate the real-world time trends of drug-specific AEs and to use these data to inform recommendations regarding remote monitoring of advanced prostate cancer patients undergoing treatment with abiraterone or enzalutamide.
 In particular, we strived to determine the safety among immediately actionable AEs such that emergent/urgent care would be required should they occur.
 Fatigue, for example, was not included in this study for this reason.